Section 230: Justice Against Malicious Algorithms Act

 Following Frances Haugen's testimony to Congress that related to her whistleblowing on Facebook's internal handling of content, House Democrats Anna Eshoo, Frank Pallone Jr., Mike Doyle, and Jan Schakowsky introduced the "Justice Against Malicious Algorithms Act" in October 2021, which is in committee as H.R.5596.
 The bill would remove Section 230 protections for service providers related to personalized recommendation algorithms that present content to users if those algorithms knowingly or recklessly deliver content that contributes to physical or severe emotional injury.
-“The last few years have proven that the more outrageous and extremist content social media platforms promote, the more engagement and advertising dollars they rake in,” said Representative Frank Pallone Jr., the chairman of the Energy and Commerce Committee.
-“By now it’s painfully clear that neither the market nor public pressure will stop social media companies from elevating disinformation and extremism, so we have no choice but to legislate, and now it’s a question of how best to do it,” he added.
+"The last few years have proven that the more outrageous and extremist content social media platforms promote, the more engagement and advertising dollars they rake in," said Representative Frank Pallone Jr., the chairman of the Energy and Commerce Committee.
+"By now it's painfully clear that neither the market nor public pressure will stop social media companies from elevating disinformation and extremism, so we have no choice but to legislate, and now it's a question of how best to do it," he added.

+TAKE IT DOWN Act

+Introduced by Senator Ted Cruz first in 2024, Congress passed the TAKE IT DOWN Act in early 2025 by near-unanimous votes, and was signed into law by Trump on May 19, 2025.
+The law criminializes the publication of non-consensual intimiate imagery ("revenge porn"), including images generated through digital manipulation or those generated through artificial intelligence.
+For website with user-generated content, the law requires these to have reporting mechanics that allow a person who has found non-consensual images of themselves posted to request their removal by the site owners within 48 hours.
+While this law does not directly alter Section 230, it creates another carve out of what material is considered illegal and not protected by Section 230.